swiateks/CodeQuality/labs/setup.md

 ## Fork the current repository

 1. Fork the current repository [CodeQuality](https://github.com/BasujitaBhattacharya/CodeQuality)
-2. Optional, copy or clone the repository by importing the repository into your account.
+2. _(Optional)_ copy or clone the repository by importing the repository into your account.
 3. _(Optional)_ Install [Visual Studio code](https://code.visualstudio.com/download) and clone the repository.

 ## Hands-on Labs & Activities: